What is imatinib?

 - In another phase IIa, randomised, open-label single arm clinical trial, 30 patients with diffuse systemic sclerosis were treated with imatinib 400 mg daily.

-- In this open-label experience, improvements in skin thickening were observed as assessed by Modified Rodnan skin scores (MRSS) every 3 months.
+- In this open-label experience, improvements in skin thickening were observed as assessed by Modified Rodnan skin scores (MRSS) every three months.

 Imatinib has also been used in generalised morphoea.